TVS Scooty: Rider education

 In 2009 TVS Scooty began providing two-wheeler riding training to women across small and large towns in India in an effort to increase the size of the target market.
 Fewer than 2% of Indian women in the potential two-wheeler buying category of 15- to 60-year-olds actually buy a scooter.
 The campaign was called Women on Wheels: Building the Riding Habit, and later renamed the TVS Scooty Institute.
 The program has had 80 locations, and 42,000 women have been trained to ride a two-wheeler.
 About 20% of women trained at the institute buy the TVS Scooty.
 This campaign won the EMVIE by the Ad Club Bombay for campaign innovation.

 Product placement in Indian entertainment

 The TVS Scooty range has benefited from product placement in Bollywood movies and Indian TV Serials, as either a prop, or in certain cases part of the plot.
 In the 2008 film Ghajini starring Aamir Khan, lead actress Asin Thottumkal rides the TVS Scooty Pep+ to get around in the role of Kalpana.
 It has appeared in the films Chance Pe Dance starring Genelia D'Souza, and in Sunday starring Ayesha Takia.
-Ranbir Kapoor in the lead role of the 2009 release Rocket Singh: Salesman of the Year rather unwillingly has to ride the a bright pink Scooty Pep+, bought lovingly for him by his father, played by the avuncular Prem Chopra.
+Ranbir Kapoor in the lead role of the 2009 release Rocket Singh: Salesman of the Year rather unwillingly has to ride the a bright pink Scooty Pep+, bought lovingly for him by his father, played by Prem Chopra.
 The Scooty becomes central to the plot as much of the time Ranbir's character Harpreet Singh spends on the road is on this scooter.